THE RELEASE OF THE MATERIAL CREATION

 In what manner did Adam die?
 We would suggest that the death announced here was both spiritual and physical.
 Whereas the spirit, soul, and body of Adam and Eve had enjoyed the knowledge, the Presence of the Lord God, they now were under condemnation and as a result separated from God’s Presence—and there was no redeemer available.

 The tree of the knowledge of good and evil is, as far as we know, the eternal moral law of God.
 Adam and Eve were not learned in the moral law of God.
-They did not understand that it is a shame to be naked.
+They did not know that it is a shame to be naked.
 God did not want them to come to this knowledge until He had prepared a provision for sin.

 As the eternal moral law of God is preached today we are convicted of sin.
 But we do not flee from the Presence of God because God has made provision for our sin.
 The provision is the blood of the cross of Calvary.
 As soon as we are made aware of sin in our life we run to the cross, to the sin-cleansing fountain.
 Immediately our sin is forgiven and cleansed from us and we go on our way rejoicing.